 People with Down syndrome usually live into adulthood but don't live as long as other people

 What causes Down syndrome?

 Down syndrome is caused by abnormalities in one of the chromosomes.
 People with Down syndrome have an extra 21st chromosome.
 Instead of having 2 of these chromosomes, people with Down syndrome have 3.
-(Down syndrome is also called trisomy 21, and the word "trisomy" means having 3 of one kind of chromosome.)
+(Down syndrome is also called trisomy 21.)

 About 1 in 700 babies has Down syndrome.
 You have a higher chance of having a baby with Down syndrome if: